 What is CAN-SPAM?

-The CAN-SPAM Act, officially known as the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003, is a pivotal United States federal law designed to regulate commercial email and certain text messages.
-Its primary objective is to combat the proliferation of deceptive and misleading commercial messages, addressing concerns arising from the rapid growth of unwanted spam emails.
-The Act imposes significant penalties for non-compliance, emphasizing the necessity of businesses respecting consumer preferences and maintaining trust in electronic communications.
-The provisions include
+The CAN-SPAM Act, officially known as the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003, is a federal law designed to regulate commercial email and certain text messages.
+According to the FTC website, “Despite its name, the CAN-SPAM Act doesn’t apply just to bulk email.
+It covers all commercial messages, which the law defines as “any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service,” including email that promotes content on commercial websites.”
+The Act imposes penalties for non-compliance, emphasizing the necessity of businesses respecting consumer preferences and maintaining trust in electronic communications.
+The provisions include:

 See also: Addressable requirements for email